Using an MDM to manage software and app updates saves you time while giving IT teams enterprise-level control. In this article, we'll cover how to:

 Solution: Set the delay period using the macOS major OS update delay option.

-For example, if a software is publicly released by Apple in October, setting macOS major OS update delay to 90 days means users won’t be able to install the new macOS until January.
+For example, if software is publicly released by Apple in October, setting the macOS major OS update delay to 90 days means users won’t be able to install the new macOS until January.

 Example 2: Allowing macOS security updates for previous OS versions